alamikaele/configure-ad/README.md

 </p>

 <h1>On-premises Active Directory Deployed in the Cloud (Azure)</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.
+You will create a Domain Controller to be the networks DNS server and a client in which you can practice adding users and rules as you would in a real world environment.<br />

 <h2>Environments and Technologies Used</h2>